Dissecting the Phase Space Snail Shell: INTRODUCTION

 Using the revolutionary Gaia data \citet{antoja_etal_18} discovered clear evidence of vertical phase mixing in the solar neighborhood for the first time.
 A clear snail shell can be seen in the $Z-V_{Z}$ phase space.
-This feature can be understood as the phase mixing process in a vertically perturbed disk, where the vertical oscillation frequency depends on the oscillation amplitude, generating a snail shell structure in $Z-V_{Z}$ space \citep{bin_tre_08, tremai_99, candli_etal_14, antoja_etal_18}.
+As first shown in \citet{laport_etal_19}, the phase space snail shell is also prominent in the number density contrast map.
+This feature can be understood as the phase mixing process in a vertically perturbed disk, where the vertical oscillation frequency depends on the oscillation amplitude, generating a snail shell structure in $Z-V_{Z}$ space \citep{tremai_99, antoja_etal_18}. \citet{candli_etal_14} investigated the evolution of the phase mixing process for disrupting star clusters that show development and winding of a phase space spiral due to the anharmonic oscillation\footnote{See Fig.~4.27 in \citet{bin_tre_08} for a schematic view of phase mixing process.}.
+In fact, the concept of phase mixing/wrapping has been implied in several previous works. \citet{minche_etal_09} showed that an unrelaxed disk can produce wave-like features in the velocity phase space that get closer due to the phase wrapping.
+As shown in \citet{quille_etal_09}, external perturbations could excite phase mixing for stars in the disk to induce streams in the velocity distribution. \citet{delave_etal_15} found that phase wrapping excited by external perturbations might account for the bending and breathing modes in the disk.
+The North/South asymmetry in the vertical stellar number density profile discovered in \citet{widrow_etal_12} is also a reflection of the snail shell with all the stars projected on the $Z$ axis.

 The phase space snail shell shows up more clearly when color-coded with azimuthal velocity ($V_{\phi}$) of stars (Fig.~1c in \citealt{antoja_etal_18}), which was suggested to indicate the tight correlation between the in-plane and vertical motions.
-How the two motions are tangled with each other is still not completely understood \citep{bin_sch_18, dar_wid_19}.
-Since then, the properties of the snail shell and its dependence on the stellar parameters and spatial variation have been extensively studied \citep{tian_etal_18, cheng_etal_19, khanna_etal_19, wang_etal_19}.
+The two motions are clearly entangled, but there are still important details to be clarified \citep{bin_sch_18, dar_wid_19}. \citet{laport_etal_19} found snail shell at different stellar age bins, and the shape of the snail changes systematically across the Galactic disk.
+Similar results are also obtained in other studies \citep{tian_etal_18, wang_etal_19}.
 One possible culprit of the vertical perturbation is the merging Sagittarius dwarf with the last pericentric passage occurred at $\sim 300-900$ Myr ago \citep{antoja_etal_18, bin_sch_18, blandh_etal_19, laport_etal_19}.
-The other competing scenario is the internal perturbation induced by a bar buckling event, where the snail shell in phase space could persist for a few Gys \citep{khoper_etal_19}.
+The other competing scenario is the spontaneous bending waves as a source of long lived internal vertical perturber \citep{che_wid_17}, also including the perturbation from a bar buckling event \citep{khoper_etal_19}.